RohanSenthil/EnvironMeet/README.md

 `GRANT ALL PRIVILEGES ON environmeet_db.* TO 'test_user'@'localhost';
 FLUSH PRIVILEGES;`

-Create your own .env file with the contents `DB_PASSWORD='fake_password'`
+Create your own .env file with the appropriate contents

 ## Run
+To run, in your project terminal type:
+`docker-compose up --build`

-Finally to run you application, in your virtual environment type:
+Finally, in your virtual environment type:
 `flask run`